 Solutions:

-- Regular Communication: Schedule meetings, distribute progress reports, and conduct user feedback sessions to ensure that everyone is on the same page.
+- Regular Communication: Hold regular meetings, share progress updates, and gather user feedback to ensure everyone is aligned and informed.

 - Roles and Responsibilities: Clearly define each team member's responsibilities and expectations to avoid confusion.